 Back on earth, why does Kirk have a three-way with cat-people?

-Because he probably grew up watching Avatar when he was young, and felt things.
+Because he probably grew up watching Avatar when he was young.
+Hey, that's a pretty good joke right there!

 After blowing up the captain's meeting, why does Khan beam to Kronos?